Presidential dollar coins: Program details

 The program began on January 1, 2007, and, like the 50 State quarters program, was not scheduled to end until every eligible subject was honored.
 The program was to issue coins featuring each of four presidents per year on the obverse, issuing one for three months before moving on to the next president in chronological order by term in office.
 To be eligible, a president must have been deceased for at least two years prior to the time of minting.
 The United States Mint called it the Presidential $1 Coin Program.

 The reverse of the coins bears the Statue of Liberty (formally Liberty Enlightening the World), the inscription "$1" and the inscription "United States of America" in all caps, in the font ITC Benguiat.
 Inscribed along the edge of the coin is the year of minting or issuance of the coin, the mint mark, 13 stars, and also the legend E Pluribus Unum in the following arrangement: ★★★★★★★★★★ (mint year) (mint mark) ★★★ E PLURIBUS UNUM; before 2009, the national motto "In God We Trust" was also part of the edge lettering.
 The word "Liberty" is absent from the coin altogether, since the decision was made that the image of the Statue of Liberty on the reverse of the coin was sufficient to convey the message of liberty.
 The text of the act does not specify the color of the coins, but per the U.S. Mint "the specifications will be identical to those used for the current Golden dollar".
-The George Washington $1 coin was first available to the public on February 15, 2007, in honor of Washington's Birthday, which was observed on February 19.
+The George Washington $1 coin was scheduled to be first available to the public on February 15, 2007, in honor of Washington's Birthday, which was observed on February 19, but actually became available on February 7 or earlier, after some banks in twelve states released the coins to the public more than a week ahead of the official launch date.
+Banks and other financial institutions had been permitted to begin placing orders for the coins on February 1, 2007.